valle-xyz/merkle-tree-tutorial/README.md

 Well done.

-In a next step, you will learn, how Merkle trees are composed, by creating two subtrees of our Merkle trees.
+In the next step, you will learn, how Merkle trees are composed, by creating two subtrees of our Merkle trees.

 ## Deepen your understanding with subtrees